 What is your favourite restaurant in Zermatt?

-My favourite restaurant must be Restaurant Zum Zee, especially when sitting outside on a sunny spring day!
+My favourite restaurant is Zum Zee, especially when sitting outside on a sunny spring day!
 Nestled amongst traditional, old farmhouses on the way down from Furi, Zum Zee has a great menu and atmosphere.
 It really feels a world away from life outside the valley.

 What handy tip do you have for anyone visiting Zermatt?